jonathanfelicity/taminus/README.md

-# Tarminus is a simple WebFramwork that is intended to have support for (ASGI AND WGI)
+# Taminus is a simple WebFramwork that is intended to have support for (ASGI AND WGI)

 ## Setting up environment